autowarefoundation/autoware.universe/localization/pose_instability_detector/README.md

 ### `diff_position_y` and `diff_position_z`

 These thresholds examine the difference in the lateral and vertical axes between the two poses, and check whether the vehicle goes beyond the expected error.
-The `pose_instaibility_detector` calculates the possible range where the vehicle goes, and get the maximum difference between the nominal dead reckoning pose and the maximum limit pose.
+The `pose_instability_detector` calculates the possible range where the vehicle goes, and get the maximum difference between the nominal dead reckoning pose and the maximum limit pose.

 ![lateral_threshold_calculation](./media/lateral_threshold_calculation.png)